josepdcs/kubectl-prof/README.md

 `kubectl-prof` launch a Kubernetes Job on the same node as the target pod.
 Under the hood `kubectl-prof`can use the following tools according the programming language:
 * For Java:
   * [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) in order to generate flame graphs or JFR files.
-  * [jcmd](https://download.java.net/java/early_access/panama/docs/specs/man/jcmd.html) in order to generate only JFR files if this tool is chosen by passing the option `--tool jcmd`.
+  * [jcmd](https://download.java.net/java/early_access/panama/docs/specs/man/jcmd.html) in order to generate: JFR files, thread dumps, heap dumps and heap histogram.
+    * For generating JFR files use the options: `--tool jcmd` and `-o jfr`.
+    * For generating thread dumps use the options: `--tool jcmd` and `-o threaddump`.
+    * For generating heap dumps use the options: `--tool jcmd` and `-o heapdump`.
+    * For generating heap histogram use the options: `--tool jcmd` and `-o histogram`.
-    * Default tool is [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) if no option `--tool` is given.
+  * Note: Default tool is [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) if no option `--tool` is given and default output is flame graphs if no option `-o/--output` is also given.
 * For Golang: [ebpf profiling](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter).
 * For Python: [py-spy](https://github.com/benfred/py-spy).
+  * For generating thread dumps use the option: `-o threaddump`.
 * For Ruby: [rbspy](https://rbspy.github.io/).
 * For NodeJS: [ebpf profiling](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter) and [perf](https://perf.wiki.kernel.org/index.php/Main_Page) but last one is not recommended.
   * In order for Javascript Symbols to be resolved, node process needs to be run with `--prof-basic-prof` flag.